Request Info Enroll Now

 Academic Hours: 3

 MAT 1523 – Business Calculus II (Prerequisite: MAT 1513).
-This course is a study of antiderivatives, techniques of integration, applications of the definite integral, and applications to business and economics.
+This course is a study of antiderivatives, techniques of integration, and applications of the definite integral to business and economics.
 Three hours lecture.
 Three hours credit.

 MAT 1613 - Calculus I